How does Geothermal work?

 Who can best use geothermal?

 Homeowners, businesses, churches and schools in virtually every region of the US are enjoying a high level of comfort and significantly reducing their energy use with geoexchange (geothermal) heating and cooling.
-This tired and true technology relies on the Earth’s natural thermal energy, a renewable resource, to heat or cool a house or multi-family dwelling.
+This tried and true technology relies on the Earth’s natural thermal energy, a renewable resource, to heat or cool a house or multi-family dwelling.
 This energy is in a constant state of replenishment, primarily by absorbing the sun’s energy.
 Since every land owner owns the energy stored in the ground beneath their home or business, why not tap into this source for heating and cooling our homes?
 Why buy energy from other sources when we already own the energy under our feet?!